aghilann/Linux-File-System/README.md

 - As a user, I want to be able to load my file system at the beginning or start from scratch.

-## Instructions to use Application
+## Instructions to use Application - Phase 2
 - Assumes basic knowledge of file system and it's command
 - "cd <FolderName>" changes your directory to the directory with the given name if it exists
 - "ls" just prints the names of all the folders/files in the current directory